-Used for an extended gag in Atlantis: The Lost Empire, when Milo asks Audrey about the backstory of Gaetan 'Mole' Moliere, after having heard the backgrounds of the rest of the cast.
+Used for an extended gag when Milo asks Audrey about the backstory of Gaetan 'Mole' Moliere, after having heard the backgrounds of the rest of the cast.
 She's just opened her mouth when Dr. Sweet delivers the page quote.
-Seeing as Moliere is a short, creepy French dude obsessed with soil and rock, not to mention an intense aversion to bathtime, he may be right.
+Seeing as Moliere is a short, creepy French dude obsessed with soil and rock, and an intense aversion to bathtime, he may be right.

 In the sequel, Milo say that he thinks Moliere was raised by naked mole rats.
-Of course, given that it went Direct-to-Video...
+Given that it went Direct-to-Video...

 In an issue of Disney Adventures, it was stated that he spent most of his childhood exploring in the sewers of Paris.